treeverse/lakeFS/docs/understand/performance-best-practices.md

 If we need to upload a lot of files, we likely want to avoid writing directly through the lakeFS service. lakeFS allows this, if we follow a particular pattern: we request a location from lakeFS to which a new file should go, and then use regular object store (S3, GCS, etc) client to upload the data directly.

 This is achieved by `lakectl fs upload --pre-sign` (Docs: [lakectl-upload][lakectl-upload]).
-The equivalent OpenAPI endpoint will return a URL to which the user can upload the file(s) in question.
+The equivalent OpenAPI endpoint will return a URL to which the user can upload the file(s) in question; other clients, such as the Java client, Python SDK, etc, also expose presign functionality - consult relevant client documentation for details.

 ### Read directly from the object store
 lakeFS maintains versions by keeping track of each file; the commit and branch paths (`my-repo/commits/{commit_id}`, `my-repo/branches/main`) are virtual and resolved by the lakefs service to iterate through appropriate files.